Learn the Correct Hamstring Stretch to Prevent Back Pain

 This method has very little gain for the strain involved

 The first method uses gravity to aid the stretch.
 The latter uses your arms to achieve the same effect.
-Both place unnecessary force on your discs and lower back muscles and actually have minimal impact on hamstring length as lower back fatigue predominates the duration of time the stretch is performed.
+Both place unnecessary force on your discs and lower back muscles and actually have minimal impact on muscle length as lower back fatigue predominates the duration of time the movement is done.

-Ultimately, pain follows, and you end up avoiding the need to lengthen your muscles at all.
+Ultimately, it will hurt, and you’ll end up avoiding the need to lengthen your muscles at all.
 Doing this creates a vicious cycle where lower back pain is worsened by tight hamstrings, and the stretch ineffectively compounds the problem.

 Flaws in the standard stretch

-However, hamstrings require a significant amount of force and sustained tension to lengthen.
+They require a significant amount of time and sustained tension to lengthen.
 It is from the leverage of the spine acting on the pelvis that is necessary for this lengthening to occur.
 But by its very design, this technique will require an unbalanced and dangerous force on the lumbar disc.

-The average person with tight hamstrings may not have lower back pain but is very prone to it by using this stretch technique routinely.
+The average person that may not have pain is very prone to it by using this technique routinely.
 Because it requires that you put intense pressure on every lumbar disc, there is a good chance that you may rupture your them.

-To prevent injury, it is necessary for you to provide a stable position for your back while having the most effective movement to stretch your hamstrings.
+To prevent injury, it is necessary for you to provide a stable position for your spine while having the most effective movement to stretch your leg muscles.
 An effective method should also provide stability for your pelvis to prevent any discomfort.
-The following stretch can help you do this.
+The following method can help you do this.